FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 There's no one-size-fits-all formula for working out the cost of dog ownership because there are just so many things that affect the numbers, but it's a subject that has been looked at closely.

-Using research done by the ASPCA and other leading pet organizations, and relying on decades of personal experience of raising and caring for dogs, I've come up with some figures that will give you an APPROXIMATE idea of how much that new pup might cost you over his lifetime.
+Although there's no single figure I can give that will tell you the exact cost of owning a dog, using research done by the ASPCA, AKC, APPA and other leading pet organizations, and relying on decades of personal experience of raising and caring for dogs, I've came up with some figures that will give you an APPROXIMATE idea of how much that new pup might cost you over his lifetime.

 Bear in mind that these are averages and so your costs might be higher, or lower.